Let Me Tell You About The BluePrint Cleanse

 I don’t think that’s overstating it.
 Later, I googled the term “detox symptoms” and found this remarkable forum exhorting participants in the Master Cleanse–a DIY juice fast in which you consume only spicy lemonade for anywhere from 10 to 40 days–to embrace nausea and insomnia as “milestones.”
 When a forum user checks in to say that her hand has gone numb (a feeling I recognize from my most severe bouts with low blood sugar), one of her peers reminds her that detox symptoms vary between individuals, but that proper laxative use should resolve most of them.
 Over the next 69 pages of the thread, everything from back pain to, incredibly, food cravings is attributed to the detox process.
 It’s a remarkable narrative that’s been constructed here, one in which every red flag of physical distress has been reimagined as a sign of progress.
 BluePrint’s juice program may be less extreme than the all-lemonade Master Cleanse, but the underlying mythologies are disturbingly similar.

 In the end, I think I did lose the weight.
-I don’t own a set of scales, so I can’t be precise about it, but I’m pretty sure my clothes started fitting better.
+I don’t own a bathroom scale, so I can’t be precise about it, but I’m pretty sure my clothes started fitting better.
 My face also spent a few days looking splotchy and irritated–another thing BluePrint characterizes as a symptom of detox, but which my research suggests was a symptom of good old-fashioned dehydration.
 There was no lasting damage, as far as I could tell: I felt fine the moment I started eating food again, which, contrary to the recommended practice of easing back into solids over a period of several days, happened at about 5 o’clock the next morning when I spread half a jar of Skippy on a piece of toast.
 What’s been harder to shake has been the lingering sense of shame, which is much less about being perceived as vain or frivolous than about realizing that I blithely took part in something dark and disordered.
 I won’t be doing this again.